 To continue reading...https://en.wikipedia.org/wiki/Softball.

-Also, please check out this article: 20 Defensive Softball Drills That Are Effective & Fun: https://www.jenreviews.com/defensive-softball-drills/
+Check out these 20 Defensive Softball Drills That Are Effective & Fun:

 The sport originated in the United States, and is now just achieving the type of popularity in the U.S. that it has received on a global basis, where it ranks behind only soccer among participation sports.